What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 Recommendations

-Employing a predictable format allows for better flow and ensures you include essential sections.
+Using a predictable format allows for better flow and ensures you include essential sections.
 Moreover, it helps you remain focused during the writing process.
-Tailor your format for each specific diagnostic assessment you conduct.
+Report writing can be tedious!

 Avoid succumbing to “psych-speak” in your reports.
-Unless addressing another psychologist, extensive jargon isn’t necessary.
+Unless addressing another psychologist, extensive jargon isn’t necessary if your report is primarily for your client.

 Instead, aim to: